-5. THE RULE: Avoid reading in dim light
+5. THE RULE: Avoid reading in dim light.

-THE NEW THINKING: Take breaks while reading in dim light
+THE NEW THINKING: Take breaks while reading in dim light.

 Squinting at that book or e-reader as the days get shorter?
-It may not feel good, but poor lighting will not cause permanent damage to your eyesight or make you become nearsighted, experts say.
+It may not feel good, but poor lighting will not cause permanent damage to your eyesight or make you become nearsighted, experts said.
 Take a break once in a while, otherwise you might experience eye strain, which will go away after a day or so.

 This story was originally published in August 2015.